pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Command group to manage WBEM connections.

-      These command allow viewing and setting connection information.
+      These command allow viewing and setting persistent connection definitions.
+      The connections are normally defined in the file pywbemcliconnections.json in the current directory.

       In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the